jimohib/cssr4africa/cssr_system/robotLocalization/ReadMe.md

 - **Camera:** Intel RealSense D435/D455 or compatible RGB-D camera
 - **Markers:** ArUco markers from DICT_4X4_100 dictionary
 - **Compute:** Sufficient processing power for real-time image processing

-> **NOTE:** To fully understand the configuration values, data requirements, debugging processes, and the overall functionality of the robotLocalization node, please refer to the [D4.2.4 Robot Localization](https://cssr4africa.github.io/deliverables/CSSR4Africa_Deliverable_D4.2.4.pdf).
-These manuals provide comprehensive explanations and step-by-step instructions essential for effective use and troubleshooting.

 ## Support